mbelchin/docker-php-nginx-mysql-postgres-composer/README.md

 Docker Compose configuration to run PHP, Nginx, PHP-FPM, MySQL, PostgreSQL, Composer and Symfony

-PHP 7.4.14
+- PHP 7.4.14

-Nginx 1.18
+- nginx 1.18

-MySQL 8.0.23
+- MySQL 8.0.23

-PostgreSQL 13.1
+- PostgreSQL 13.1

 ## Overview

 This Docker Compose configuration allows you to run PHP 7.4 with Nginx 1.18, PHP-FPM, MySQL 8.0.23 and PostgreSQL 13.1, Composer and Symfony.

-It exposes 5 services:
+It exposes 4 services:

-nginx
+- nginx
-php-fom
+- php-fom
-mysql
+- mysql
-postgres
+- postgres

-composer
+To know all extensions enabled for PHP you can run it using `docker-compose up`and visit: http://localhost/ and check the PHP info.

-To know all extensions enabled for PHP you can run it using `docker-compose up`and visit: http://localhost/phpinfo.php and check the PHP info.
+PHP has by default **pdo_mysql**, **pdo_pgsql** and **Xdebug** enabled.

 The UUID extension for PostgreSQL has been added.

 Nginx includes default configuration for Symfony 5.

 Composer runs during boot to install the vendors.
+More info: https://getcomposer.org

 Symfony command is available.
+More info: https://symfony.com/download

 ## Prerequisites